denocris/Advanced-Computer-Architectures-and-Optimizations/Report_Opt_Techs.md

 ```c
 inline void matrixmul_mnk_AN(){ ... }
 ```
 This keyword tells the compiler to substitute the code within the function definition for every instance of a function call (it is exactly as wrinting the instructions without putting them into the function body).
-This is useful for small functions and it avoids conditional jumps in the assembly code gaining thus performance.
+This is useful for small functions and it avoids conditional jumps in the assembly code, thus gaining performance.

 #### AVX Intrinsic Implementation

-An intrinsic function is a function available for use in a given programming language whose implementation is handled specially by the compiler and directly gives insructions to registers and ALUs.
+An intrinsic function is a function whose implementation is handled specially by the compiler and directly gives instructions to registers and ALUs.
 It is useful to control the work flow inside the CPU and perform parallelized computations inside a single core.
 The complete guide can be found here (https://software.intel.com/sites/landingpage/IntrinsicsGuide/).

-Intrinsics notation can really enhance the performances.
-However it requires some effort to program it.
-It is suggested to been used in small and specific parts of the code.
+Intrinsic notation can really enhance the performances.
+However it requires some effort in terms of programming.
+It is suggested to be used in small and specific parts of the code.

-To implement at its best this approach is required to use the aligned version of malloc
+To implement it at its best, it is required to use the aligned version of malloc
 ```c
 double* a= (double*) _mm_malloc(sizeof(double)*size,64);
 ```